 If choosing option one, creating an MLA heading, you’ll need to include four main components:

 - Your instructor’s name

-- The name of the course or class
+- The name and number of the course or class

 - The assignment’s due date

 The first item typed on the paper should be your full name.

 - Position your name one inch from the top and left margins of the page.

 - Add a double space beneath your name, and type the name of your instructor.